sigmdel/lazmacropad/README.md

 #### 2.1.3.
 Serial USB Device Problem in Mint 21 and Ubuntu 22.04

-The serial device, usually `dev ttyUSB0` on my systems, would not be created on connection of the Nano to the desktop in Mint 21 and Ubuntu 22.04.
+The serial device, usually `/dev/ttyUSB0` on my systems, would not be created on connection of the Nano to the desktop in Mint 21 and Ubuntu 22.04.
 That was unusual because the USB device was found.

 ```bash
 michel@hp:~$ lsusb